 SXRD™ 4K home theater projector with HDR (2017 model)

-Our take on the Sony VPL-VW385ES by Crutchfield's Steve Kindig
+Our take on the Sony VPL-VW285ES by Crutchfield's Steve Kindig

-The VPL-VW385ES's 4K Ultra HD projection system has four times the detail of 1080p.
+4K Ultra HD has four times the detail of 1080p.

 How do you improve on 4K?
 Add HDR.

-Our eyes can see a much wider range of contrast and color than current TVs can display — even most 4K Ultra HD models.
-So, while 4K provides more pixels, TV makers are introducing new technologies to deliver better pixels that produce more vivid, colorful, and lifelike images.
+Our eyes can see a much wider range of contrast and color than many current TVs can display — even some 4K Ultra HD models.
+So, while 4K provides more pixels, TV makers are finding ways to deliver better pixels that produce more vivid, colorful, and lifelike images.

-A growing amount of streamed video content encoded with HDR information is already available, and Ultra HD Blu-ray players and discs have really taken off.
-The VPL-VW385ES has two Ultra-HD-ready HDMI inputs so you can connect a 4K disc player and a 4K streaming media player and enjoy unprecedented picture quality.
+A growing amount of streamed video content encoded with HDR information is already available from services like Netflix® and Amazon Instant Video, and Ultra HD Blu-ray players have really taken off.
+The VPL-VW285ES has two Ultra-HD-ready HDMI inputs so you can connect a 4K disc player and a 4K media streamer and enjoy truly extraordinary picture quality.

-Professional installation is a popular choice for projectors in this price range, but Sony designed the VPL-VW385ES for easy setup.
-It features a powered zoom lens and powered lens shift for adjusting the image either horizontally or vertically, to allow for off-center projector placement.
-Sony recommends a maximum screen size of 300", but you'll also get amazing results with screens sized 100" or less.
+Sony designed the VPL-VW285ES for easy setup, with a powered zoom lens and powered lens shift for adjusting the image either horizontally or vertically, to allow for off-center projector placement.
+Sony's recommended maximum screen size is 300", which is huge, but you'll also get amazing results with much smaller screens, including those sized 100" or less.

 Out-of-the-box picture settings are so spot on — especially the Reference picture mode — that you'll be tempted to leave them as-is.
 But if you like to tweak, you can fine-tune brightness, contrast, and color to suit a wide range of rooms, screens, and video sources.